 The high-flying adventure will have you experiencing intermittent flying sensations as you zoom over three jumps.

-The good news for those that want to take it slow, you’ll have access to break stations along the 1 km journey.
+The good news, for those that want to take it slow, is that you’ll have access to break stations along the 1 km journey.

 While you can’t stop, you’ll be able to turn your ride into one that is as relaxing a journey as you wish.